State University of New York at New Paltz: History

 Political conservatives were outraged that a public university had hosted such events, and Governor George Pataki and SUNY chancellor Robert King expressed their displeasure.
 The controversy escalated when the theatre arts department staged The Vagina Monologues shortly afterwards.
 The college's then-president, Roger Bowen, defended freedom of expression on campus and refused to apologize, doing little to allay conservative ire.
 "The real issue," he said, "is whether some ideologues, however well-intentioned, have the right to dictate what we say and what we do on this campus."
 SUNY trustee Candace de Russy called for him to be dismissed.
 Bowen later resigned.

 In 2023, the institution was officially reclassified as a university by the State University of New York.
 The change took effect January 1, 2023, exactly seventy-five years after the SUNY system was founded; New Paltz was a founding member.

+In 2022, the Louis D. Brandeis Center for Human Rights Under Law and Jewish on Campus filed a civil rights complaint with the United States Department of Education after a Jewish student was removed from a student-led group she had co-founded for sexual assault survivors after sharing a pro-Israel post on her personal social media.
+The lawsuit was resolved in December 2024, with the university acknowledging that antisemitic discrimination, including against Israelis, is in contravention of its policies.
+The university committed to mandatory training on antisemitism for student organizations.